Cuckoo (2014 soundtrack): Release

 The soundtrack album featured six tracks with one song being written by Gana Bala and the rest of the tracks are written by Yugabharathi.
 The audio rights were secured by Think Music.
 It was launched on 21 February 2014 at a promotional event held at Sathyam Cinemas, Chennai.
 The event saw the attendance of actors Kamal Haasan, Suriya and Vijay Sethupathi along with directors Atlee, Karthik Subbaraj, Pa.
 Ranjith, Cheran, Vetrimaaran, Vijay Kumar and Naveen, with the cast and crew of the film.
-Two songs from the film and a theatrical trailer were screened at the event, which was followed by a live acapella performance organised by Santhosh and his musical team, received well by the celebrities and the crew members.
+Two songs from the film and a theatrical trailer were screened at the event, which was followed by a live a cappella performance organised by Santhosh and his musical team, received well by the celebrities and the crew members.

 Reception

-The album received positive reviews from critics and audiences.
-Behindwoods gave 3.5 out of 5 stars and stated that the album is "alluring and immersive".
 The Times of India rated the album 3.5 out of 5 and called the album as "blissful".
 Vipin Nair of Music Aloud rated the album 8.5 out of 10, reviewing it as "The best soundtrack that composer Santhosh Narayanan has produced yet!"
-Moviecrow gave the soundtrack 8 out of 10 saying " Santhosh Narayanan mesmerises you with his lilting melodies.
-The songs in Cuckoo are definitely one too many.
-Yet the quality of the songs is such that you do not mind it."
-Indiaglitz gave 3.25 out of 5 and "Santhosh has captivated us with the right notes to grab our attention and draw audience towards this different and compelling film".
 Karthik Srinivasan of Milliblog wrote "Santhosh soars far beyond his familiar style and produces a cracker of a soundtrack!"
 Haricharan Pudipeddi of The New Indian Express wrote, "Santosh Narayanan's life-affirming music makes you ignore fewer flaws you may across in the film".
 Sify wrote that the "outstanding music and BGM" was a "major plus".
 Karthik Krishnaswamy of The Indian Express gave 3.5 out of 5, saying that the "songs gives the same pleasant appeal as of Santhosh Naryanan's earlier ones".

-In the review round-up for Best of Tamil Music in 2014, by Moviecrow, Cuckoo was listed in the second and sixth position, regarding to "Top 10 Albums" and "Top 10 Background Scores".
 Milliblog listed the album as the second-best Tamil soundtrack of 2014, while "Manasula Soora Kaathey" was listed in the second position.
 Two of the tracks: "Manasula Soora Kaathey" and "Agasatha" were placed in the Top 25 Tamil Film Songs, in the annual review round-up titled Music Aloud Playback – Best of 2014.